 To thrive, organizations and people need to strive to compete the same way they did when they were first starting out.
 Just because an organization has risen to certain level of success, does not mean they can take their foot off of the proverbial gas pedal.

 Our past successes do not guarantee our future achievements.

 Success leaves clues.
-And if we pay close attention, we can learn a lot from listening to the individuals that have risen to great heights.
+If we pay close attention, we can learn from the individuals that have risen to great heights.
 Warren Buffett has accomplished quite a bit in his life time.
 He is a Titan of the financial world, so when Warren Buffet gives advice, I listen.